FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 {% include _image.liquid src="/assets/img/blogs/oauth-vuejs/signed-in-with-text-area.png" alt="The application when logged in with the text area for updating the data." class="img-fluid" figure=false %}

 Go to your Vue app and type some text in the `textarea` and click the Submit button.
-You can now see that message under **User data** in **Users** tab within the FusionAuth dashboard.
+If you log in to the FusionAuth dashboard, you can now see the text you added is stored in FusionAuth.
+It is under **User data** tab in your user account details.

 ## Conclusion